gatling/mkt-gatling-koyeb-webinar/README.md

 ## Running the Simulation and the Project

-WIP: For detailed instructions on how to run this simulation, please refer [to our comprehensive article](https://gatling.io/blog/load-test-an-ai-application-with-koyeb?utm_campaign=DevRel&utm_source=blog)
+For detailed instructions on how to run this simulation, please refer [to our comprehensive article](https://gatling.io/blog/load-test-an-ai-application-with-koyeb?utm_campaign=DevRel&utm_source=blog)

 ## Prerequisites

 - Gatling
 - Account on Koyeb
-- Account on Qdrant
+- Account on Qdrant Cloud

 ## To Go Further